 Insulin is a hormone produced by the pancreas that has a number of important functions in the human body, particularly in the control of blood glucose levels and preventing hyperglycemia.
-It also has an effect on several other areas of the body, including the synthesis of lipids and regulation of enzymatic activity.
+Insulin also has an effect on several other areas of the body, including the synthesis of lipids and regulation of enzymatic activity.

-Insulin and Metabolic Processes
+Insulin and metabolic processes

-Image Copyright: Alila Medical Media, Image ID:114645271 via Shutterstock.com
+Image Credit: Alila Medical Media / Shutterstock.com

-In severe cases, lack of insulin and reduced ability to use glucose as a source of energy can lead to a reliance of fat stores as the sole source of energy.
+In severe cases, lack of insulin and a reduced ability to use glucose as a source of energy can lead to a reliance on fat stores as the sole source of energy.
 The breakdown of these fats can release ketones into the bloodstream, which can lead to a serious condition called ketoacidosis.

-Other Functions of Insulin
+Other functions of insulin

 - Uptake of amino acids and potassium into the cells that cannot take place in the absence of insulin.